Washington Teacher Requirements for Audiologists and Speech-Language Pathologists

 School Speech Language Pathologist/Audiologist (Continuing Certificate)

-(i) The candidate shall hold a master's degree with a major in speech pathology or audiology.
+(i) The candidate shall hold a master's degree in speech pathology or audiology.

 Wash.
 Admin.
 Code § 181-79A-223